 If you're switching between friends or family every few nights and have nowhere safe or secure to stay, you're classed as homeless.

 Many young people sofa surf between family and friends until they suddenly find they have nowhere to stay that night.
 Don’t leave it too late to get help.
-We can complete a Gateway Referral for you that starts your application for supported housing.

 If you have been asked to leave your home or place of stay and are at risk of homelessness within the next few days or weeks, you need to notify the Homeless Team, a trusted adult or contact Doorstep as soon as you can.